ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 There are many ways you can use the output:

 - Turn on/off a switch
-- Set a termostat up, down or to specific values
+- Set a thermostat up, down or to specific values
 - Change setting of a dimmer
 - Send a notification
   :::

 ### Display schedule

-**Output 3** can be used to print or dispay the calculated schedule.
+**Output 3** can be used to print or display the calculated schedule.
 If you just want to see it, send it to a debug node.
 You can also use it to display the result as graphs in HA.

 For users of Magic Mirror and Tibber, the `ps-best-save` node can send its schedule to the MMM-Tibber module.
 See more details in the `ps-best-save` node documentation.